-We have set out above the staging of the Project.
-In summary:

-- Enabling earthworks: Earthworks would be carried out immediately upon the grant of consent (subject to the earthworks season).
-This would be expected to be completed within a full earthworks season (and could be split across two earthworks seasons).
-On the basis of consent being granted by the end of 2023, the earthworks could be completed by mid-late 2024. - Stage One: - The Stage One (see Figure 1) yard spaces would be available immediately following the completion of earthworks and roading. - 3,000m of Stage One industrial buildings (ie the first two blocks) would have construction completed within the first 12 months following earthworks.
-Based on the timing above, this would be completed by late 2025. - The remaining 1,500m2 of Stage One industrial buildings would be completed (ie the last two blocks) within 18 months following earthworks.
-Based on the timing above, this would be completed by the mid-2026. - The wastewater treatment plant will also be established in Stage One (in a temporary location). - Stage Two: This involves constructing the three eastern most industrial yard spaces together with permanent siting of the wastewater treatment plant.
-Based on the timing above, Stage Two would be completed by late 2026-early 2027.
+Enabling earthworks

+Earthworks would be carried out immediately upon the grant of consent (subject to the earthworks season).

+Stage One

+Stage One (see Figure 1) yard spaces would be available immediately following the completion of earthworks and roading.

+3,000m2 of Stage One industrial buildings (ie the first two blocks) would have construction completed within the first 12 months following earthworks.
+Based on the timing above, this would be completed by late 2025.

+The remaining 1,500m2 of Stage One industrial buildings would be completed within 18 months following earthworks.
+This would be completed by the mid-2026.

+The wastewater treatment plant will also be established in Stage One (in a temporary location).

+Stage Two

+Constructing the three eastern most industrial yard spaces and permanent siting of the wastewater treatment plant.
+Stage Two would be completed by late 2026-early 2027.

+Full details are provided in the attached application document.